cb6e310/meg_classification/README.md

 - Set some hard coded parameters in the config file, like the specific hyper-parameters for the model.
 - Set the general parameters in the config file, like the path of the dataset.
 - Check for your checkpoint demand in the config file.
+- Check the task type in the config file, like the self-supervised learning or the supervised learning.

 ## Training Cmd